 The Epidemiology Studies

-(SCORM), which followed children aged 7-9 years for a period of 10 years, and the Strabismus Amblyopia and Refractive Error Singaporean preschool children (STARS), a cross-sectional study of children aged six months to six years.
+(SCORM), which followed children aged 7-9 years for a period of 20 years, and the Strabismus Amblyopia and Refractive Error Singaporean preschool children (STARS), a cross-sectional study of children aged six months to six years.
 Data is also available from several adult studies, including the Singapore Malay, Indian and Chinese eye studies (SiMES, SINDI, SCES) which provide information of myopic prevalence in Singaporeans aged above 40 years.
-Early life data is also available from the GUSTO birth cohort involving 1,200 children where their refractive status was measured when they were 3 and 6 years old.
+Early life data is also available from the GUSTO birth cohort involving 1,200 children where their refractive status was measured when they were 3, 6 and 9 years old.

 GUSTO light / FitSight study

 The rate of high myopia is linked to the prevalence of myopia.
 Adults with high myopia (SE worse than -5.0 D) may have pathologic myopia (PM) complications that could result in visual impairment.
 The SEED High Myopia (SEED-HM) study aims to determine the 10-year changes in PM and its effects on visual function and health-related quality of life in adults with high myopia.
-The SEED older adult cohort comprises of 700 highly myopic adults from 4 Singapore studies: SP2, SiMES, SINDI, and SCES, while there are 120 from the SCORM young adult cohort.
+The SEED older adult cohort comprises of 700 highly myopic adults from 4 Singapore studies: SP2, SiMES, SINDI, and SCES, while there are 123 from the SCORM young adult cohort.
 The adults will be recalled to the SERI clinic in 10 years and the fundus photographs/OCT will be graded for all PM lesions.
 Some of the tests performed include visual acuity (VA) for distance, biometry measurements, and fundus photographs.

 We will also assess eye shape, choroidal thickness and choroidal vasculature using novel SS-OCT Angiogram imaging approaches and scleral rigidity with a novel adaption of B-scan ultrasound machine to compare high myopia with and without PM.
 The changing natural history of progression from high myopia to PM across age groups and generations in SEED and SCORM will provide valuable information on early and late predictors of PM.
+Wide-field OCT prototype can detect staphylomas in high myopes in SEED and high myopes in SEED with myopic macular degeneration have visual field defects different from glaucoma.

-Novel Wide-field OCT/SS-OCTFundus photographs based on the International Classification of Myopia Maculopathy in SEED-HM study
+Fundus photographs based on the International Classification of Myopia Maculopathy in SEED-HM study

-Category 3: Patchy atrophy
+Figure 6.
+Category 3: Patchy atrophy.

-Category 4: Macula atrophy
+Figure 7.
+Category 4: Macula atrophy.

 Together, these studies provide us with great detail of the size of the myopic problem in Singapore, and an opportunity to study risk factors associated with myopia.